-How to Sear Sous Vide Steak
+How to Get a Good Sear

-Getting a good sear is a careful balance of allowing enough time to char without undoing all the hard work you just did and overcooking the steak.
+Getting a good sear is a careful balance of allowing enough time to char without undoing all the hard work you just did and accidentally overcooking the steak.

 - Once hot, add ghee to the cast iron skillet.
 Ghee is just clarified butter.
 I use that instead of butter because the solid parts, which are strained out as part of the process of making ghee, are what burn.
 With ghee, you get all the flavor of butter, but it has a way higher smoke point.
 Make sure the entire skillet is well coated.